 Heroic Sacrifice: Captain Marvel.
 Also, the Blackhawk jet fighters who were to deliver the nukes.
 According to the Novelization, they weren't expected to survive the blasts.
 Alloy (which was a literal amalgam of the Metal Men) protects Magog from dying from a nuclear blast.
 Magog wasn't completely protected, as he shows signs of radiation sickness.
 In the Novelization, Lois Lane.
 She stalls The Joker long enough for Superman to arrive and bring him to justice.
 Part of the reason that Superman abandoned humanity was that Magog made Lois' act a Senseless Sacrifice.

 Hero Insurance.
 Explained in the Novelization, in which heroes tend to be impoverished and unaccountable.
 Auto insurance makes it impossible to own a car, damaged public property goes unrepaired (like the Statue of Liberty), and so forth.

 Hidden Depths: Magog.
 He's a Well-Intentioned Extremist, but he quickly becomes The Atoner.
-For example, he's the only character who goes to The Gulag to simply introspect, spending his time in his room doing nothing but thinking (and crying).
+For example, he's the only character who goes to The Gulag to simply introspect, spending his time in his room doing nothing but thinking.
 By the end, he's learned his lesson and has become a true hero (and teacher).